Geta/klarna/README.md

 Read more about the different parameters: https://developers.klarna.com/api/#payments-api-create-a-new-session.

 When the 'Use attachment' checkbox is checked extra information can be send to Klarna.
-The code snippet above shows an example how you can implement this.
-Full documentation regarding this topic can be found here: https://developers.klarna.com/en/se/kco-v2/checkout/use-cases
+The code snippet above (DemoSessionBuilder) shows an example how you can implement this.
+Full documentation about this topic can be found here: https://developers.klarna.com/en/se/kco-v2/checkout/use-cases

 ### Call authorize client-side
 // TODO: Brian